 One key area that we can control is learning how to manage the thoughts we are thinking.
 Thoughts have a direct impact on how we feel, which then feeds back on thoughts.
 This cycle makes thoughts and feelings feel really real.

 For example, I know for myself, I typically don’t watch the news because fear-based thoughts really tend to affect me.
-In the last few weeks, I broke that rule and found myself watching all the latest COVID-19 updates.
+In March, 2020, I broke that rule and found myself watching all the latest COVID-19 updates.s, I broke that rule and found myself watching all the latest COVID-19 updates.
 Within a few days, I noticed my mood slipping to a dangerous place.

 The negative thoughts conjured up by watching the news created fearful, anxious, overthinking thoughts about people’s livelihoods and health that made me feel bad.
 Thankfully, I had awareness of the source of the bad feelings and was able to connect the dots to why the negative thoughts were increasing – due to a choice I made about watching the news.
 I have since stopped watching the news and have instead engaged consciously in managing my mind so that I am not at its mercy.